Assault | battery Defense ATTORNEY

-Assault | battery Defense ATTORNEY**

-Allegations of assault are normally based largely on testimony from one side of the story.
+Allegations of Assault and Battery are normally based largely on testimony from one side of the story.
 It is crucial that you make your side known.
-Columbus Criminal Defense Attorney Brandon Shroy has both prosecuted and defended assault charges for more than a decade in and around central Ohio.
+Columbus Criminal Defense Attorney Brandon Shroy has both prosecuted and defended Assault and Battery charges for more than a decade in and around central Ohio.
 Use his experience to make sure the courts get it right.